comake/skl/docs/main-concepts/schemas/nouns.md

 In this way, Nouns are abstractions of the commonalities between each Integration’s representation of a concept but are also extendable and customizable, allowing the unique fields each tool has to still exist on entities.

+{% hint style="info" %}
+We acknowledge that it's impossible to create a single ontology that can appease every use case.
+In addition, it's a huge undertaking to attempt to model an abstraction for every data structure a software tool may need to work with.
+In light of these facts, SKL Schemas are highly modular, customizable, and are evaluated at runtime to enable any capabilities an application or end user may need.
+In addition, we are continuously adding to the \[SKL Dictionary]\(https://github.com/comake/skl-dictionary), an open source Library of Nouns, Verbs, and Mappings which developers can use and contribute to.
+{% endhint %}

 ## Entity

 An entity is an instance of a Noun which conforms to the Noun's schema.